 With volcanos typically come waterfalls and Ometepe is no exception here.
 Make sure to check out the cascada (waterfall) de San Ramón, located on the southern volcano, Maderas.
 You can hike there in a couple hours or go horseback riding as part of a tour.

-How to get to Ometepe in 2021
+How to get to Ometepe from Mainland Nicaragua

 Flights are currently very limited into Nicaragua.
 At the moment, only Avianca is flying into the international airport in Managua.
 This means you’ll probably have to connect in San Salvador.